Mohammadbinshahid/Team4_Capstone_Project/README.md

 ### Team, Roles, and Contributions

 * **[Allen Eapen Alex](https://github.com/AllenAx91)**:
-  * **Role**: Exploratory Data Analyst, Machine Learning Engineer, UX/UI Designer, Presenter
+  * **Role**: Data Analyst, Machine Learning Engineer, and Presenter
   * **(Projected) Tasks**:
     * Performed an exploratory data analysis on the flight dataset and exported charts;
-    * Created a Python mock-up of the machine learning model for local testing;
+    * Created a Python mock-up of the machine learning model for local testing; and
-    * Created the SQL database schema for the flight data, all airports, cancellation reason, all carriers;
-    * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
-    * Contributed to crafting the presentation;
+    * Contributed to crafting the presentation.
 * **[Avinash Mehra](https://github.com/WhySoCodius)**:
-  * **Role**: Exploratory Data Analyst, Database Engineer, UX/UI Designer, Presenter
+  * **Role**: Data Analyst, Database Designer, and Presenter
   * **(Projected) Tasks**:
     * Performed an exploratory data analysis on the flight dataset and exported charts;
     * Created the SQL database schema for the flight data, all airports, cancellation reason, all carriers;
-    * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
-    * Contributed to crafting the presentation;
+    * Contributed to crafting the presentation; and
-    * Lead presenter;
+    * Lead presenter.
 * **[Jaspreet Khela](https://github.com/JaspreetKhela)**:
-  * **Role**: Project Manager/Technical Lead, Full-Stack Web Application Developer, Machine Learning Engineer, Database Engineer, UX/UI Designer, Presenter
+  * **Role**: Technical Project Manager, Full-Stack Web Application Developer, Machine Learning Engineer, Database Engineer, UX/UI Designer, and Presenter
   * **(Projected) Tasks**:
-    * Created GitHub project board with issues;
+    * Created GitHub project board with issues [still in progress];
-    * Created the the machine learning model;
+    * Created a proof-of-concept version of the machine learning model for use in the web application;
-    * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
+    * Contributed to designing the UX/UI for the dashboard using the dashboard's wireframe design by creating and modifying the web application's client-side code;
-    * Use Bootstrap components to mock-up the dashboard based on a wireframe;
-    * Created the full-stack web application running the machine learning model using Spark for JavaScript;
+    * Created the full-stack web application running the machine learning model using Spark for JavaScript and scikit-learn; and
-    * Contributed to crafting the presentation;
+    * Contributed to crafting the presentation.
 * **[Mohammad Shahid](https://github.com/Mohammadbinshahid)**:
-  * **Role**: Repository Maintainer, Exploratory Data Analyst, UX/UI Designer, Presenter
+  * **Role**: Repository Maintainer, Exploratory Data Analyst, and Presenter
   * **(Projected) Tasks**:
     * Created the GitHub repository and branches;
-    * Performed an exploratory data analysis on the flight dataset and exported charts;
+    * Performed an exploratory data analysis on the flight dataset and exported charts; and
-    * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
-    * Contributed to crafting the presentation;
+    * Contributed to crafting the presentation.
 * **[Rowan Backhouse](https://github.com/roborowanb)**:
-  * **Role**: Exploratory Data Analyst, UX/UI Designer, Presenter
+  * **Role**: Data Analyst, UX/UI Designer, and Presenter
   * **(Projected) Tasks**:
-    * Performed an exploratory data analysis on the TicketMaster dataset;
+    * Performed exploratory data analysis on the TicketMaster dataset;
-    * Assisted with the creation of the SQL database schema for the flight and weather data;
+    * Performed analysis on the flight delays dataset and exported charts using Tableau, which were used as interactive components on the dashboard;
-    * Created the wireframe for the website;
+    * Created the wireframe for the website; and
-    * Contributed to designing the UX/UI for the dashboard by creating a wireframe for the dashboard and/or modifying the client-side code;
-    * Contributed to crafting the presentation;
+    * Contributed to crafting the presentation.

 _____